 confidentialNodes:

-If Confidential mode for Hyperdisk Balanced setting is enabled, the output is similar to the following:
+If Confidential mode for Hyperdisk Balanced is also enabled, the output is similar to the following:

 enableConfidentialStorage: true